Juvat/rest-api-demo/README.md

 If you want to run only the smoke tests execute:
 `mvn clean test -DtestGroup=smoke`

+## Setting parameters dynamically

+The tests show two approaches offered by TestNG when it comes to parametrized tests.
+One is DataProvider which uses an `xml` file to store the test's parameters.
+The other is using `@Parameters` annotation.

+Test named `shouldReturnBeersAboveGivenAbv` can be launched with dynamically set _Abv_ parameter.
+This can be done by running the following command (i.e.: Abv = 7):
+`mvn clean test -Dabv="7" -Dtest=BeersTest`

 ## Generating test report

 To generate a test report after the tests are finished navigate to `target` directory and there run:
 `allure serve`

 This will generate a test report and automatically open it in your default browser.

-NOTE: Allure commandline must be installed to generate a report, see Prereqisities for details.
+NOTE: Allure commandline must be installed to generate a report, see Prerequisites for details.